Nursing, BSN

 This course applies knowledge from basic science courses to explore conditions of disrupted homeostasis and related disease processes within the major body systems.
 Students develop an understanding of the signs and symptoms associated with selected pathophysiological disruptions and adaptive human responses to health threats across the lifespan as a basis for determining nursing care needs.

-This course focuses on the development of the theoretical and practical base necessary to assess the health status of clients across the life span and health care continuum.
-Students learn assessment of the healthy client.
-This course takes a holistic approach to the assessment of the physical, psychosocial, and spiritual needs of clients.
+This course focuses on the development of the theoretical, practical, and evidenced based competencies necessary to assess the health status of diverse clients across the life span and spheres of care.
+Students explore assessment of the client, as a component of providing person-centered care.

-This course examines pharmacotherapeutic agents used in the treatment of illness and in the promotion, maintenance and restoration of health.
+This course examines pharmacotherapeutic agents used in the treatment of illness and in the promotion, maintenance, and restoration of health.
 Pharmacotherapeutic aspects of client care are introduced and supported by evidenced based findings to improve client care.
-Emphasis is on principles of safe administration of medications and patient education for major drug classifications.
+Emphasis is on principles of safe administration of medications and patient education for major drug classifications across the lifespan.

 Prerequistes: NUR 201E, 202E, 203E, 204E